 Somatropin should be used during pregnancy only if clearly needed and with caution in nursing mothers because it is not known whether somatropin is excreted in human milk.
-The safety and effectiveness of somatropin in pediatric patients with HIV have not been established.
-Clinical studies did not include sufficient numbers of subjects \geq 65 to determine a response different from that of younger patients.
-Studies have not been conducted in patients with hepatic or renal impairment.
-Gender-based analysis is not available.
+The safety and effectiveness of somatropin in patients with hepatic or renal impairment or in patients aged 65 years and over have not been evaluated in clinical studies.

-Please see the enclosed full Prescribing Information.
+Please see the enclosed Prescribing Information for full disclosure.